hlissner/lb6-actions/actions/Temperature In.lbaction/README.md

 # Temperature in...

-Get's the temperature at a location; feed it an address, city, country--whatever.
+Retrieves the temperature at the location you specify.
+It accepts addresses, zip codes, and country and/or city names.

 ![](img/01.png)
 ![](img/02.png)

 Run it without text and it will list the temperatures at preset locations:

 ![](img/03.png)

-Keeps a history of all the locations you've looked up and will suggest them as you type.
+It keeps a history of all locations you've looked up previously and will suggest them as you type.

-Note:
+_Note: Results are cached.
+To clear it, hold down shift while running._

-* Hold down shift to ignore & clear the cache
+## Set your preset locations

-* Hold down ctrl to select this action's Preferences.plist
+Hold down ctrl when you run the action and it'll return its Preferences.plist file.
+Add your locations to the "locations" key.

 ## Requirements

 «Temperature In» works out of the box **without** an API key, but if you're getting API query limit errors, set the api_key field in Preferences.plist to your openweathermap.org API key.